Hydration & Dachshunds: Why Water Intake Matters

 The American Kennel Club notes that dogs may need double their baseline water intake in hotter weather, when nursing, or after exercise.
 They also emphasize that “fresh, clean water should always be available,” not just at mealtimes.

 A 2023 review in Veterinary Clinics: Small Animal Practice highlights that even mild, consistent dehydration can have a ripple effect on kidney function, digestion, joint health, and temperature regulation — all critical for dachshunds, especially those prone to spinal issues or urinary tract problems.
+In cases where dehydration or abnormal thirst is observed, veterinarians may recommend lab work to assess hydration status and check organ function.
+If your dog is drinking more than usual, it is important to discover the reason behind it before taking action.

 Harvey’s Baseline